shubhamborke7778/Technical-Paper/Technical Paper.md

 >This data includes images, files, and scripts, Which automatically store on the device for the first time when the user opens an application or web page.
 This process helps users to load the system or website faster.

 >Generally, website owners want to pay for user's visitations to the server.
 For every page to be download from servers, it's not cost-efficient for the website owner.
-If the cache data is collected by the system, then no need to download additional data from a website every time, so that the user will save the amount of money.
-The website owner is cost-efficient and users will encourage to revisit a website.
+If the cache data is collected by the system, then no need to download additional data from a website every time, so that the owner will save the amount of money.
+The users will encourage to revisit the website.

 ### Concept